queelius/ghj/README.md

 # `ghj`: GitHub JSON

+NOTE: This is incomplete.
+Consider it an early alpha.

 This project provides a pipeline for fetching GitHub repository metadata as JSON along with a set of tools to filter, sort, query, merge, and render this data into a Hugo content.
 Additionally, it comes with a dashboard `ghj dash` to visualize and